wevm/frog/.changeset/twenty-weeks-eat.md

 "frog": patch
 ---

-Changed the Send transaction button on dev environment to send gas to wallet
+Updated devtools to pass through gas for transactions